i2-open/i2scim/README.md

     * `IScimPlugin` interface enables pre and post transaction custom actions
     * `IEventHandler` interface enables deployment of asynchronous event handlers (e.g. for replication or security events)
-    * Built on the [Quarkus](https://quarkus.io) platform version 1.13.1 for smaller deployables with faster startup running in Docker containers.
+    * Built on the [Quarkus](https://quarkus.io) platform version 1.13.1 for smaller deployments with faster startup running in Docker containers.

 ## Deployment Packages

 i2scim currently has 2 deployment packages that enable fast deployment on a Kubernetes cluster.
-One package is configured to run the Mongo DB and the other the in Memmory database.
+One package is configured to run the Mongo DB and the other the in Memory database.

 ### i2scim Mongo Provider